 Common Pitfalls in 8-Minute Rule Billing

 Many providers stumble over multi-service sessions or incomplete documentation.
-Below are some common pitfalls and their solutions:
+Below are some common pitfalls and their solutions.
+Notice how all the solutions involve careful time management as the best way to mitigate under-reporting billable units:

 Pitfall | Solution |